 Not only is Berthoud Pass a scenic high-mountain pass in the Rocky Mountains, it is one of the primary entrances into Grand County.
 It provides a route between Clear Creek Canyon to the upper valley of the Fraser River.
 As you wind through the paved road, you can take in the craggy peaks and towering pine trees — and in the winter, you might even spot a backcountry skier carving down the mountainsides.

-It's important to note though that the pass has been known to be a bit difficult to traverse for some drivers.
+It's important to note though that the pass can be a bit difficult to traverse for some drivers.
 In fact, it's often referred to as a "white-knuckle drive."
-This is due to the fact that there are steep (6.3%) grades on both sides of the pass, and quite a few switchbacks.
-But do not worry as you embark on your drive, Berthoud Pass is a well-maintained four-lane alternating highway and is equipped with guard rails and other safety measures.
+This is due to steep (6.3%) grades on both sides of the pass and quite a few switchbacks.
+But do not worry as you embark on your drive, Berthoud Pass is a well-maintained four-lane alternating highway — equipped with guard rails and other safety measures.

 Backcountry Skiing and Snowboarding

-Once an operating ski resort, backcountry skiiers and snowboarder flock to Berthoud Pass to shred 65 advanced to expert slopes on 1200 acres.
-Most back-country enthusiasts will drive to the summit of the pass and park, then hike to their desired location, and ski down.
-It is not uncommon to see skiers and boarders looking for a ride back to the top of Berthoud pass after an exhilarating run.
+Once an operating ski resort, backcountry skiers and snowboarders flock to Berthoud Pass to shred 65 advanced to expert slopes on 1200 acres.
+Most back-country enthusiasts will drive to the summit of the pass and park, then hike to their desired location and ski down.
+It is not uncommon to see skiers and boarders along the road with a thumb up, looking for a ride back to the top after an exhilarating run.

 As you descend into Winter Park on Berthoud Pass, look for Second Creek Trail located on the second to last curve of the pass.
 Second Creek Trail is a perfect place to snowshoe or cross-country ski.
 Along the path, there is a small hut that offers a place to rest and enjoy a snack before heading back to your car.